A Harvard research study says the wealthly are not spending and its having a negative affect on the economy

 That’s potentially damaging for the recovery because consumer spending is a huge driver of economic activity.
 In fact, so much of the country’s economy depends on shopping by the top income bracket that the wealthiest 25% of Americans account for fully two-thirds of the total decline in spending since January.

-The rich are holding back on spending because they don’t have money though, by and large, they have lost fewer jobs and aren’t the ones who are worried about making rent.
+The rich are not holding back on spending because they don’t have money though, by and large, they have lost fewer jobs and aren’t the ones who are worried about making rent.

 The NPR article mentions that they have a lot of discretionary income and before the pandemic were spending a significant chunk of that going to nice restaurants, the theater, or traveling and staying in nice hotels.
 Those are precisely the things that have been off-limits since the coronavirus hit.